-At least 6% of medical school students will not become a doctor within seven years, according to a study by the Association of American Medical Colleges.
+At least 6% of first-year med school students will not become a doctor within seven years, according to a study by the Association of American Medical Colleges.

 But how many of the 94% who do finish medical school will actually thrive during those years.
 We’re not claiming the road to becoming a doctor is easy or even moderately difficult.
 It’s extremely difficult, but some students make it even harder than it has to be.
 Don’t be one of those students.
-Instead, follow our advice and med school study tips below to be the shining star of your class starting from your first year.
+Instead, scroll down for some great advice and med school study tips to become the shining star of your class starting from your first year.

 1. Get Realistic, Real Realistic

 The quantity of material you need to remember is far beyond what you had as a pre-med.
 Most college classes pale in comparison to the material presented in medical school.
 Many students waste time in their first year of med school.
 Do not underestimate the magnitude of the material, and do not waste time in the beginning.
 Find the right study tools that work for you and get into a regular habit of reviewing the material.
 (Tip: find tools that offer spaced repetition.
 You will make the most of your study time by retaining more of what you study, long term).